-(b) Write a short note on Central Excise Revenue Audit.
+- (b) Write a short note on Central Excise Revenue Audit. - (c) Specify the scope of international transaction.
+Also mention the elements which are included in the Intangible property.

 - (a) The question states that - - contractor maintains sufficient records to quantify the labour charges; - hence, value of transfer of property in goods involved in execution of works contract is to be computed by deducting labour and service charges from total contract price.